Johnny-Wish/characters-recognition/README.md

 ### Environment Setup

 1. Kindly install Python 3.6 and the latest versions of `scikit-learn` , `PyTorch`, `tensorboard`, and `tensorboardX`.
 Note that `tensorboardX` must be v1.6 or later for `PyTorch` >= 0.4
-2. Clone the repository to your local machine.
+2. `git clone` the repository to your local machine.
 3. Download the 700 MiB dataset [here](http://www.itl.nist.gov/iaui/vip/cs_links/EMNIST/matlab.zip) and unzip it.
 4. Rename the unzipped folder to `dataset` and move it under the parent directory of this project.

-Step 4 is not necessary if you insist on using a different path or folder name.
-However, relevant changes must be made to the args passed to command line.
+Step 4 is not necessary if you insist on using a different path or folder name.
+However, relevant changes must be made to the args `--dataroot` and `--datafike` passed to command line.
 Otherwise, the default option is to look into a `dataset/` subfolder under the project root.

 An alternative for steps 3 and 4 is to run the command `python dataset_download.py` (make sure you have a python version of 3.x)